elastest/elastest-device-emulator-service/docs/index.md

 # ElasTest Device Emulator Service

-Elastest Device-Emulator Service (EDS) emulates the behaviors of sensors, actuators and smart devices.
+Elastest Device-Emulator Service (EDS) emulates the behaviors of the sensors, actuators and smart devices.

 EDS follows a Service Oriented Architecture (SOA).
 The service in this context is a light-weight micro-service.
 Furthermore, several micro-services are